WanderingSpaceThinker/nonexistence/_posts/2021-03-14-Water-pt1-the-boiling-point-was-a-lie.md

 Since there is a maximum air humidity, it explains why that car bottle with few air inside is still full.
 Whereas the empty glass had an entire room to evaporate into.

-In addition, the dryer the air (the lower the relative humidity), the faster water will evaporate until it stops at 100% relative humidity.
+In addition, the drier the air (the lower the relative humidity), the faster water will evaporate until it stops at 100% relative humidity.

-It's not that it's easier to evaporate into dryer air, just that there is fewer gas particle that can transform to liquid form.
+It's not that it's easier to evaporate into drier air, just that there are fewer gas particles that can transform to liquid form.
 When air is saturated with moisture, the evaporation and condensation streams compensate each other perfectly:

 ![evaporation]({{ site.baseurl }}{{ page.images[3].image_path }})
 <p class="legend">Expertly drawn illustration</p>